 Meet our 2025 Scholarship Winners!

-Our Panhellenic sponsored educational events are designed for graduating seniors and parents, to help gain a better understanding of the sorority recruitment process.
-Most paneleists and attendees are recent graduates or still attending school, bringing a fresh perspective.
+Our Panhellenic sponsored educational events are designed for graduating seniors and parents.
+Most panelists and attendees are recent graduates or still attending school, bringing a fresh perspective.
 We promote the entire sorority community and not just one organization over another.
 By sharing our own stories, we want to encourage you to consider The Sorority Life as a positive, relevant, and rewarding lifetime opportunity.
-Please print out and post the flyer about this informative event from our College Events page.
+Learn more about these informative events from our College Events page.

 Join us for future events